Fireside Chats with…

 Virtual Q&A virtual sessions with WA Health Leaders

 We discussed COVID testing processes in WA and the role testing plays in ongoing vigilance in avoiding community spread.
-A recording will be available soon.

 We discussed “COVID-19: What’s next for Western Australians”.

 Click here to view the recording of this webinar (45m35s)

 This is the fourth in our series of Fireside Chats and was held on Thursday 25th June.
 This 45 minute session addressed questions about how the WA health system has prioritised responding rapidly to the risks posed to, and the needs of, Aboriginal communities in Western Australia during COVID-19.
 You can find some of the work reflected on this webpage.
 Also discussed was the Journey of Health and Wellbeing Video developed in partnership with WA Health, Danny Ford and Tim Muirhead as part of the cultural competency training work, Mary G’s Telehealth video, and the Aboriginal Health and Wellbeing FrameworkClick here to view the recording of this webinar (41m30s)

 The third in our series of Fireside Chats was held on Thursday 11th June with Dr Denise Sullivan.
 It tackled your questions about how to minimise the risk of infection, how the impact of the pandemic is being tracked and preparation for recovery.
 It also explored what it’s been like for Public Health staff during this unprecedented time.Click here to view the recording of this webinar (44m35s)

 The second in our series of Fireside Chats was held on 28th May with James Williamson, WA Health Assistant Director General, Clinical Excellence Division.
 Health Consumers’ Council Executive Director Pip Brennan put your COVID-19 research-related questions to James Williamson in this informal, virtual event.Click here to watch the video (58 minutes)